Simbaclaws/http-client/README.md

 If you are a well-known and established security auditor or expert and would like to help improve this code, please feel free to submit a pull request.
 I'm open to any feedback regarding potential vulnerabilities or incorrect implementations.

+**DISCLAIMER**: Some of this code is AI generated, with human intervention.

 ---

 ## Features